Monitoring software can increase worker productivity, but you must implement it ethically.

 - How this information will be processed

-- When the monitoring system will be brought into effect
+- When the monitoring system will go into effect

 - Where employees can find relevant details on all of the above

-Failing to disclose this information could have a serious impact on productivity, performance and staff turnover.
-After all, if they can get the same money doing the same job at a business which respects their privacy, why should they stay?
+Failure to disclose this information could have a serious impact on your staff's productivity, performance and turnover.
+After all, if they can get the same money doing the same job at a business that respects their privacy, why should they stay?

 If you think it sounds extreme to suggest that employees may quit over monitoring, think again.
-According to a blog at Accenture, just over half of the people questioned for a survey claimed they would think about quitting their current role if employers failed to use workplace data and technologies in a responsible way.
+According to a blog post by Accenture, just over half of the people questioned for a survey claimed they would think about quitting their current role if employers failed to use workplace data and technologies responsibly.

 Make sure you remain completely transparent when implementing employee monitoring systems into your workplace.
-As Accenture's blog further reveals, BMC Software took a fair approach when launching email and calendar tracking.
-It offered employees the chance to opt-in and delivered tailored feedback on how they could manage their time better.
-They used data gathered to reduce staff becoming overworked, showing an explicit respect and concern for their employees' wellbeing.
+As Accenture further reveals, BMC Software took a fair approach when it launched email and calendar tracking.
+It offered employees the chance to opt in and delivered tailored feedback on how they could manage their time better.
+The company used the data it gathered to prevent staff from becoming overworked, showing explicit respect and concern for their employees' wellbeing.

 You want your employees to be satisfied.
 You want them to feel valued.
-You want them to feel driven to succeed on a daily basis.
-Especially when research shows a happy workforce is more productive – up to 20% more, actually.
+You want them to feel driven to succeed on a daily basis – especially when research shows a happy workforce is up to 20% more productive.

-Both BMC Software and Hitachi's examples show that it's possible to get employees on-board with monitoring systems if you take the right approach.
-Make sure your employees understand what the technology does, what benefits it offers and give them the option to decline the opportunity if they feel it's inappropriate.
+BMC Software and Hitachi's examples show that it's possible to get employees on board with monitoring systems if you take the right approach.
+Make sure your employees understand what the technology does and what benefits it offers, and give them the option to decline the opportunity if they feel it's inappropriate.

-Integrating employee monitoring systems into your business or organization's processes is clearly worth doing – but it's worth doing right.
+Integrating employee monitoring systems into your business's processes is worth consideration – but you have to do it right.

-Always be transparent with your staff, from the moment you announce the initiative onwards.
-Never try to sneak wearable tech or GPS employee tracking devices into your workers' daily activities without their consent; the potential damage you could cause to your employees' trust, your reputation, and your business's future when you're discovered simply isn't worthwhile.
+Always be transparent with your staff, from the moment you announce the initiative.
+Never try to sneak wearable tech or GPS employee tracking devices into your workers' daily activities without their consent.
+The potential damage to your employees' trust, your brand reputation, and your business's future when you're discovered simply isn't worth it.